 The Collegian is also online.
 Students write, layout, and shoot video stories about news, sports and other events and people on campus.
 Students also produce videos for the website.

 Journalism majors who are interested in pursuing a career in writing, reporting or producing broadcast news have that opportunity in the Communication Arts Center news bureau.
-Students can report news for WACW, the campus radio station or for online live television covereage.
+Students can report news for AIR90, the campus radio station or for online live television coverage.
 There are also a number of shows created by students interested in broadcast journalism including a local news show.

 The Asbury University student newspaper, The Collegian, is an independent student publication produced through the Student Development Department.